Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks

-We formulate the problem of identifying the graph topology of a networked system, described by a weighted adjacency matrix, from state trajectories of its nodes (Section~\ref{sec:problem_statement}).
+We formulate the problem of identifying the graph topology of a networked system from state trajectories of its nodes (Section~\ref{sec:problem_statement}).
 Our main contribution is a graph topology identification approach (Section~\ref{sec:modules}) that captures high-dimensional node features in a strongly convex optimization problem for weighted adjacency matrix optimization.
-In contrast with learning techniques for graph identification, our approach exploits principled strongly convex optimization to generate weighted adjacency matrices with guarantees of convergence.
+In contrast with learning-based techniques, our approach exploits principled strongly convex optimization to generate weighted adjacency matrices with guarantees of convergence.
 Compared to graph signal processing techniques, our approach relies on a self-attention-based neural networks to represent high-dimensional node features for the adjacency matrix optimization problem.
 The neural networks are trained to balance between the loss function and the regularizers in the objective function so that it best captures the sparsity of the graph.
 The approach is validated through multi-robot formation and flocking experiments in Section~\ref{sec:results}, and the the benefits of our proposal are discussed in Section~\ref{sec:conclusions}.